Table of contents

 - With your transition from teenager into adulthood, do you feel like you get the support you need?

 Estimated reading time: 3 minutes

-As a parent blogger who writes about autism topics, I soon realized that when you enter the world of online, you become part of a community.
-I personally feel that it is important to acknowledge others within the autism community who are inspirational and who want to raise autism awareness.
+As a parent blogger who writes about autism, I soon realized that when you enter the world of online, you become part of a community.
+In addition, I personally feel that it is important to acknowledge others within the autism community who champion autism acceptance.

 Megan aged 19 has a personal blog on Facebook called:

 My son is only 10 so has yet to reach the teenage stage of life.
 Likewise, reading Megan’s blog really gives me an insight of what it is like to be autistic from a teenager’s point of view, who has now transitioned into adulthood.

 Megan discusses her personal experiences.
 Megan has Asperger Syndrome and was diagnosed at the age of 13.
 Additionally, her optimism shines through in her blog, and you get the sense that she enjoys helping others.
 She even volunteers at her local library.

 I had the opportunity to ask Megan a few questions about herself: